mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 - That he is Bob
 To check the first condition, we need to take as much information as we can from the user, as related as possible to the issue under test (the identity of the user) and as private as possible.
 The number of data is important in this step because we will use all that information compacted (called biometric template) as an index to the database.
 However, for the second one, **there is no way to check that condition for a server**.
-Well, that's what happens in the **register process** of a new user in a server, for example.
+Well, that's what happens in the **registration process** of a new user in a server, for example.
 The user introduces itself providing as much information as it is forced to give.
 Server designers decide to request all that information to make the authentication system more robust (remember [[#Information quality]]).
 For example:
 - The fingerprint
 - The face features
 - The password or any private key